Paul Baker

 For a small ballpark like Fitton Field, there is a really good variety of food items available at a Bravehearts game.
 Concessions are sold out of a stand on the first base side of the ballpark near the entrance.

-All your ballpark staples can be found here, including ¼ pound hot dogs and burgers, chicken fingers, and sausage and pepper sandwiches.
-Pair your item with fries and a drink to create a combo meal, saving a few dollars.
+All your ballpark staples can be found here, including ¼ pound hot dogs and burgers, BBQ chicken sandwiches, chicken fingers, and sausage and pepper sandwiches.

-Pepsi products are featured at Fitton Field, in both bottles and fountain flavors.
-A good selection of adult beverages is also sold at Braveheart games.
-National brands, including Coors Light, Yeungling, Bud Light, Budweiser and Miller Lite are sold in both cans and draft.
-In addition, local brews from Wachusett, Wormtown and Greater good are sold at the beer stand.
+Pepsi products are featured at Fitton Field, in both bottles and fountain varieties.
+A good selection of adult beverages are also sold at Braveheart games.
+National brands, including Coors Light, Sam Adams, Bud Light, Budwieser and Miller Lite are sold in both cans and draft.
+In addition, local brews from Wachusett, Wormtown and Greater Good are sold at the beer stand.
 Sparkling wine, White Claw, Del’s Shandy and Carlson Cider are also available.

 While most summer leagues in New England tend to put on a minimal show and let the game itself be the focus, teams in the Futures League tend to present the game in a fashion similar to their minor league counterparts.
 The Bravehearts are no exception, with lots of distractions presented throughout the game geared towards the younger fans in attendance.

 The team’s mascot, Jake the Lion, is a constant presence throughout the game, both roaming the stands interacting with fans and taking part in between-inning shenanigans.
 T-shirt tosses, pie eating contests, races with the mascot and hot dog tosses are just some of the things that go on at Fitton Field.
-During Stadium Journey’s visit a conga line consisting of a majority of the young fans in attendance wound through the seating bowl for a couple of innings.
+At one point every game, all the kids in the stands get a chance to run across the outfield.
+After each Bravehearts run, the entire stadium, players included, clap their hands to the team’s victory song.

 Neighborhood 3